lyanxuan/aesthetically_pleasing_garden/README.md

     N is an integer within the range [4..200];
     each element of array A is an integer within the range [1..1,000].

+The solution of this question is answered in Python.